Daniel-Tomov/codemonkey/README.md

 :x: Track course completion for each user

-:x: Course completion should also be in a database file
+:white_check_mark: Course completion should also be in a database file

-:x: Store user information in a database instead of a text file
+:white_check_mark: Store user information in a database instead of a text file

 :white_check_mark: Use threading to remove inactive sessions every minute.